apahl/mol_frame/README.md

 Limitation: unlike in other pipelining tools, because of the nature of Python generators, the pipeline can not be branched.
 You can use the `stop_cache_writer` to use results in multiple pipelines.

+## Module SAR

+Currently implements a RandomForestClassifier and offers SimilarityMap visualization as shown in the RDKit [Cookbook](http://www.rdkit.org/docs/Cookbook.html#using-scikit-learn-with-rdkit).
+Pleas have a look at the `sar_example` notebook in the [tutorials](./tutorials) folder.

 ## Requirements
 The recommended way to install the dependencies is via [conda](https://www.anaconda.com/download/).
 * Python 3 (come on, you can do the switch to 3!)